pk-sarker/system-design/README.md

 Examples#
 **HDFS** uses fencing to stop the previously active NameNode from accessing cluster resources, thereby stopping it from servicing requests.

+### Vector Clock
+A vector clock is a data structure used for determining the partial ordering of events in a distributed system and detecting causality violations.
+Similar to [Lamport timestamps](#lamport-timestamp), inter-process messages contain the state of the sending process's logical clock.
+A vector clock of a system of **_N_** processes is an array/vector of **_N_** logical clocks, one clock per process; a local "largest possible values" copy of the global clock-array is kept in each process.

+**Logical Clock**: A logical clock is a mechanism for capturing chronological and causal relationships in a distributed system.

 ### Proxies